UpalBarua/wellup-wdr/basics-of-css.md

 Now, it's time for a hands-on activity!
 I'll provide a simple webpage template, and your task is to apply CSS styles using the Box Model properties to create a structured layout.
 Experiment with different dimensions, padding, borders, and margins to understand how they affect the layout of elements on the page.

-**6. Conclusion:**

-In conclusion, mastering the CSS Box Model is essential for creating well-structured and visually appealing web layouts.
-By understanding how elements are sized, spaced, and positioned using the Box Model, you can design more efficiently and achieve the desired layout for your web projects.
-Remember to experiment, practice, and explore advanced techniques to take your layout skills to the next level.
-Thank you for your attention, and I'm here to answer any questions you may have!

 ---

-Feel free to adjust the content based on your teaching style and the level of your students.
-Happy teaching!

-Title: Mastering CSS Typography: Enhancing Text Presentation on the Web
+## Mastering CSS Typography: Enhancing Text Presentation on the Web

 **Introduction:**

-Good [morning/afternoon/evening], everyone!
-Today, we're diving deep into the realm of CSS typography.
 Typography is more than just choosing a font; it's about how we present text on the web to create engaging, readable, and visually appealing content.
-By the end of this lecture, you'll have a thorough understanding of CSS properties for typography and how to use them effectively in your web projects.

 **1. Importance of Typography:**